dimasfahrur/payna-app/README.md

 - React: A Javascript library for building user interfaces.
 - TypeScript: A typed superset of JavaScript that compiles to plain JavaScript.
 - React Hook Form: A React library that provides developer when building forms in React

+## License

+This project is licensed under the [MIT License](https://opensource.org/licenses/MIT).
+Feel free to use, modify, and distribute the code as per the terms of the license.